-C. Link and Fault Controllers
+4.3 Link and Fault Controllers

 In order to keep track of the status of each link, Link Status Tables (LSTs) are implemented in hardware.
 There are four LSTs per router in QORE; one for each set of links.
-The naming convention is shown in the top portion of Figure 6.
-The set of links on the right-side of the router are labelled as the +x links, links on the left are labelled -x links, etc. Each set of links has a LST containing information about the links.
+The set of links on the right-side of a router are labelled as the +x links, links on the left are labelled -x links, etc. Each set of links has a LST containing information about the links.
 Each table has as many entries as links in each direction.
-In this paper, there are always 4 links in each direction.
+In this paper, there are always four links in each direction.
 Hence, $n{+x} = n{-x} = n{+y} = n{-y} = 4$ and each table has four entries.

 Each link in a specified direction has a unique identifier stored in the Link Address field.
 Whether the link is facing in towards the router or out away from the router is specified in the Direction field.
 This field will be read by the routing computation (RC) to determine valid routing paths and will be set up by the algorithm in the FC.
 The Flit Count data field stores the number of flit traversals on the link within the reconfiguration window, $R_w$ .
 These counters are read by the LC to determine traffic demands.
 Each counter is incremented every time its corresponding link receives a flit and is decremented every time its corresponding link sends a flit.
 The Faulty data field stores whether or not the link is useable.
 This data field is read by the FC and RC.
 The field is set when its corresponding link detects a fault.
-Detection of faults can be done by implementing BIST (Built-In System Test) [14], [31]; however, fault detection is beyond the scope of this work.
+Detection of faults can be done by implementing Built-In System Test (BIST) [15], [33]; however, fault detection is beyond the scope of this work.
 Finally, each table stores the total number of working links which is set each time a fault is detected.